 The cones are an ingredient in the production of gin and genever, adding the characteristic smell and taste to these drinks.
 They are also excellent in cooking, e.g. in meat courses and marinades.
 They emit an aromatic fragrance, containing up to 40% glucose and 2% essential oil.

 Juniper is widely used in herbal medicine, described on the page Traditional medicine.
 Another species, the drooping juniper (Juniperus recurva), is dealt with at Religion: Animism, and for a picture of black juniper (J. indica), see Plants: Ancient and huge trees.

 Because of its cooling properties, desert people of Arabia, and elsewhere, have, for millennia, been using henna juice to cool down their bodies.
 They noticed that the juice left marks on the skin, which led to the idea of using it to make designs for decorative purposes.
 In Ancient Egypt, some of the mummies were adorned with henna, and it is told that Queen Cleopatra (69-30 B.C.) also used it for decoration.

 Still today, henna is widely used in Pakistan, India, North Africa, and the Middle East for decoration of skin and fingernails, and as a hair dye.
 It is also utilized as a natural dye in the textile industry.
 An oil extracted from the flowers is used in the perfume industry.

 The medicinal usage of henna is dealt with on the page Traditional medicine.

-In the old days, in Denmark, a number of superstitions were connected with chamomile.
+In Denmark, in the old days, a number of superstitions were connected with chamomile.
 When a woman passed a growth of chamomile, she had to make a curtsy twice.
 On Midsummer’s Eve, the girls would adorn their chamber with chamomile flowers, and on the island of Falster, it was placed among the plates on their rack.
 On Sunday morning, chamomile flowers were burned to spread fragrance in the living room.
-In the 1600s, on 24th of June, chamomile and burdock were placed several places in the house as protection against the poison, which in the evening would surge up from the earth.
+In the 1600s, on 24th of June, chamomile and burdock (Arctium lappa, see elsewhere on this page) were placed several places in the house as protection against the poison, which in the evening would surge up from the earth.